 The telescope was constructed in England and sent to the Cape of Good Hope in South Africa where the elevated plains and lucid atmosphere was free from mountainous obstructions.
 It was at this location the great lens was turned to the starry sky for the advancement of science.

-Having accordingly settled that the moon contained vegetation, the focal question remaining was whether the moon likewise bolstered creature life.
-That day’s account soon addressed this question when it reported that there visible along with forests, pelicans and other birds and horned animals.
-The scientists saw crowds of chestnut quadrupeds like buffalo, a goat of a pale blue lead shading, and a bizarre land or water capable animal, of a round shape, which moved with awesome speed over the pebbly shoreline.
+After determining that the moon contained vegetation, the next question would be whether the moon likewise bolstered creature life.
+There were reports of birds and horned animals in the forests.
+The scientists saw” crowds of chestnut quadrupeds like buffalo, a goat of a pale blue lead shading, and a bizarre land or water capable animal, of a round shape, which moved with awesome speed over the pebbly shoreline”.

 By the third article a depiction of more geographical developments, oval-molded mountains and wiped out volcanoes were announced.
 Dr. Grant categorized of the assortment of lunar verdure seen by the observers up to that point: 38 types of trees, twice this number of plants, nine types of mammals, and five varieties egg laying animals.
 Nonetheless, the highlight was the revelation of the main indication of shrewd, however primitive, lunar life — the biped beaver.
 These unprecedented beavers strolled on two feet and bore their young in their arms.
 They lived in cabins “constructed better and higher over those of numerous tribes of human savages.”
 And indications of smoke over the cottages of the beavers showed that these mysterious creatures had even aced the utilization of flame.